SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 I think the revolution will be over well and truly before that author gets around to "consider the possibility of radical social transformation."
 (Sounds like a plagiarism from a friggin Pete Buttigieg line.)
-This is one things about populism, it can run over a population like a steam-roller, without killing anyone.
+This is one thing about populism, it can run over a population like a steam-roller, without killing anyone.
 We know it from history.
-More recently we saw fake-populism from the right-wing almost mimic true populism in spreading like a steam-roller.
+More recently we saw fake-populism from the right-wing almost mimic true populism in spreading like a cancer.
+What we need is the steam-roller.

 Also, what the hell is "sufficiently widespread"?
 You do not know what that is until after the fact.
 But there's no point pissing around waiting for class